mafaruk/AOA-Cpp/20201220_Session2_Variable_&_Data_Types/Variables_&_Data_Types.md

-<h6>Variable</h6> are nothing but the human readable/understandable world which can store the data (not actually)
+<h6>Variable</h6> are nothing but the human readable/understandable word/letter which can store the data (not actually)
 </br>
 data is stored into a specific memory location and variable are used to refers to that memory location.
 </br>